georgesnape01/titanic/README.md

 - Prediction

 # Initialisation
-In this section, the necessary libraries are imported and the Titanic dataset is loaded.
+In this section, the necessary libraries were imported and the Titanic dataset is loaded.
 The environment is set up for further analysis, and initial data checks are conducted.

 # Custom Functions
 This section defines custom functions that are used throughout the notebook.
 These functions include data imputation, model evaluation and hyperparameter optimisation.